Complaints & Disciplinary Procedure

 iii) Informed how long we expect to take to look into your complaint and when you can expect a reply.
 This will vary from case to case.

 A written report of your complaint, outlining the investigations and any conclusions and recommendations, will be prepared by the Complaints Officer.
 These are then passed back to the GHR Registrar for action.
-This action (dependent on the circumstances of each case) may be decided solely by the Registrar or in consultation with a member or members of the GHSC Committee of Management.
+This action (dependent on the circumstances of each case) may be decided solely by the Registrar or in consultation with a member or members of the GHSC Advisory Board.
 Such action may include but not necessarily be limited to:

 - No further action